CSESoc-CompClub/cc-website-v2/README.md

-# CompClubs new and improved website
+# CompClub's new and improved website

 This project was built and deployed by the 2022 Dev Team\
 Updated and maintained by future Dev Teams\